Hero Background

 About the Awards

-Details for the 2026 awards will be announced in due course!
-If you are interested in entering, attending or sponsoring please feel free to get in touch to discuss or be added to our mailing list for further updates.
+If you are interested in entering, attending, or sponsoring the 2026 Awards, please get in touch or ask to be added to our mailing list to be the first to receive updates.

 Award Categories